B2MSolutions/node-ec2-each/README.md

 ## Installation
     $ npm install ec2-each

 ## Example

     var logReservationIds = function(callback) {

       var config = {
         accessKeyId: "AAAABBBBCCCCDDDDEEEE",
         secretAccessKey: "aaaa2222bbbb3333cccc4444dddd5555eeeefff",
         awsAccountId: 123456789012,
         region: "eu-west-1"
       };

       var logReservationId = function(item, state, callback) {
         console.log(item.reservationId);
         callback(null);
       };

       var ec2 = new each.EC2(config);
       ec2.running(function(err, instances) {
         ec2.each(instances, logReservationId, null, callback);
       });

     };

 ## all(filters, callback)

 Returns a set of all EC2 instances (irrespective of status) that can be passed into _each_.
 The supplied [awssum](https://github.com/appsattic/node-awssum) filters will be applied.

 ## running(action, callback)

 Returns a set of all running EC2 instances that can be passed into _each_.

+## any(instances)

+Returns true if instances is not empty

 ## each(instances, action, state, callback)